jonatanBroberg/calvin-base/README.md

     $ cscontrol http://<first runtime address>:<controlport> actor replicate <actor id> <other runtime id>

 For this to work, the actor must have an "replicate" attribute.
-See the actor std.CountTimer for an example.
+See the actor std.ReplicatedCountTimer for an example.
 Further info is available in fault_tolerance/README.md

 ### Testing